 Provision of supports

-With the introduction in September 2017 of the ‘New Model’ for the allocation of resource and learning support hours, schools will have more autonomy and control in deciding how these hours are allocated and to whom.
+With the introduction in September 2017 of the ‘New Model’ for the allocation of resource and learning support hours, the school has the autonomy and control in deciding how hours are allocated and to whom.
+Delivery of resources is based on identified need.

 Scoil Dara looks forward to introducing a new and more student focused programme of supports.
 The SEN team aim to support and include students with a diverse range of needs, who are for the most part integrated into mainstream, mixed ability classes.